ksaj/lispiness/README.md

 Really, if you can't even get these simple examples (as well as English punctuation and basic sentence structure) right, you should *NOT* be writing a tutorial.
 Besides, there already are a million tutorials freely available online.
 If lisp is such a great language, why is 90% of the code out there derivative, or just plain terrible?
 If you are going to evangelize, try not to make it look so clumsy and ineffective.
 This "tutorial" adds nothing (but confusion) to the world.

+Most concerning is that this is pretty much on par with most of the other "tutorials" I've found.
+Lisp will always be the underdog when the supposed mentors produce such shite.

 # Best resource Evah!